akapetano/akapetano/README.md

 ## 👋 Hi there!
 I’m Andrija,

-- :computer: a front-end developer and translator,
+- :computer: a front-end web developer and translator,
 - :hammer_and_wrench: working at [Crafted](https://craftedup.com/),
 - 🌱 always learning something new about JavaScript, TypeScript, React, Next.js, Vue.js, and Nuxt.js.